jxtngx/audio/logs/simple_profiler/README.md

-profiler outputs will be stored here
+profiler from optuna will be pushed here